 Alex Staniforth is no stranger to overcoming adversity.
-In his early life, Alex suffered from a stammer, an eating disorder, epilepsy, anxiety and bullying, but this didn’t stop him putting his mind into action to achieve to some truly impressive goals.
+In his early life, he suffered from a stammer, an eating disorder, epilepsy, anxiety, and bullying, but this didn’t stop him putting his mind into action to achieve some truly impressive goals.
+He never allowed this to become his identity – only his experience.
+Reframing adversity as an opportunity for growth has given him a unique drive to inspire others to overcome their own ‘Everest’ and achieve against the odds.

 A podcast with mental health speaker Alex Staniforth